What’s inside:

 How Snap&Go helps:

-• Captures complete, standardized item data (manufacturer, catalog number, lot, expiration) at the point of use
+- Captures complete, standardized item data (manufacturer, catalog number, lot, expiration) at the point of use

-• Feeds ERP and EHR systems with validated usage data in real time
+- Feeds ERP and EHR systems with validated usage data in real time

-• Reduces reliance on “miscellaneous” coding
+- Reduces reliance on “miscellaneous” coding

-• Enhances item master and CDM alignment via enriched data upstream
+- Enhances item master and CDM alignment via enriched data upstream

-• Supports accurate, granular reporting for finance and clinical leaders
+- Supports accurate, granular reporting for finance and clinical leaders

 Manual charge capture increases audit risk, hurts staff morale, and diverts attention from patient care.

-12. Joint Commission audit readiness
+12. Joint Commission Audit Vulnerability

 Accreditation can happen anytime.
 A Joint Commission audit can significantly impact a healthcare organization’s revenue cycle by influencing reimbursement rates, network participation, and overall financial performance.
 Incomplete or inaccurate documentation can lead to failed audits, denied claims, and increased compliance costs.
 A robust charge capture framework ensures that required documentation is complete and verifiable at every stage of care delivery.

-Manual product logging adds to clinician workload.
+Manual product logging adds to a clinician’s workload.
 Nurses find themselves applying stickers, recording product details, or validating usage sheets; meaning steps that are the foundation for a healthy revenue cycle are their responsibility, while also focusing on patient care.
 AORN found that the burden of administrative documentation contributes to burnout, increased errors, and a decrease in job satisfaction.

 How Snap&Go helps:

-• Creates traceable, standardized proof-of-use records, so documentation is always complete and audit-ready
+- Creates traceable, standardized proof-of-use records, so documentation is always complete and audit-ready

-• Stores vendor documents and Instructions for Use in a digital format
+- Stores vendor documents and Instructions for Use in a digital format

-• Frees nurses from manual entry, improving satisfaction and care quality
+- Frees nurses from manual entry, improving satisfaction and care quality

-Transforming Charge Capture with AI-Powered Automation
+Modernizing Charge Capture With AI Automation

 In today’s value-based landscape, charge capture must evolve from a fragmented, manual afterthought into a strategic pillar of revenue integrity and a reliable, real-time source of clinical and financial truth.
 Snap&Go provides hospitals with a future-ready foundation: automating charge capture at the point of use, enriching data upstream, and integrating seamlessly with core systems.
 The result is more than accurate billing; it’s accelerated reimbursement, audit-proof compliance, and actionable insight that empowers leaders across finance, supply chain, and clinical operations.